 Many Indigenous-led projects, organizations and movements either aren’t eligible to become registered charities or choose not to seek charitable status.
 One Day’s Pay invites those who can to give generously, abundantly, and without restriction.
 That includes giving without requiring a charitable tax receipt on September 30.

-ORANGE SHIRT SOCIETY
+ORANGE SHIRT SOCIETY (NATIONAL)

 The annual Orange Shirt Day on September 30th opens the door to global conversation on all aspects of Residential Schools.
 It is an opportunity to create meaningful discussion about the effects of Residential Schools and the legacy they have left behind.
 A discussion all Canadians can tune into and create bridges with each other for reconciliation.
 A day for survivors to be reaffirmed that they matter, and so do those that have been affected.
 Every Child Matters, even if they are an adult, from now on.